 Clear headers make it easier for both your readers and the search engine to read through your article.
 Barely anyone reads through an article anymore.
 Instead, we scan the page until we find the section we like, read through that one section, and then bounce out.

 If there is no heading in your article, the big chunk of texts will make many of us bounce right away.
 So, from a user perspective, headings are handy reading aids.
 From the perspective of the search engine, however, header tags help search crawler bots understand what the page is about.

 Here are some common best practices for header tags:

-Don’t use more than one H1 tag - It is considered the title of the page that is displayed on your website, unlike title tag that shows up on SERP.
+Don’t use more than one H1 tag - It is considered the title of the page that is displayed on your website, unlike the title tag that shows up on SERPs.
 Google puts as much priority on it as the title tag.